rosenkolev1/Snake-Game---CPlusPlus-and-SDL/README.md

 3) UI 'folder' - Contains only these files which manage what is rendered on the screen.
 They do not affect the game state directly.

 4) Test 'folder' - Contains the unit testing files.
-Only the game logic is tested, the UI is not (because it would be very cumbersome and next-to-impossible to unit test the UI functions).
+Only the game logic is tested, the UI is not (because testing the UI function would make these tests UI tests instead of unit tests, and also testing the UI would be very cumbersome).

 # Functionality - In-Game